Skip to main content

 Link

-I needed a top for my standing desk frame and I wanted real, solid wood.
-DeskHaus stocked solid wood tops so I bought one with my desk.
-Much like the frame, it’s also quite heavy and the finish is great.
+I wanted real, solid wood as the top for my desk frame. and DeskHaus stocked solid wood tops so I bought one with my desk.
+Much like the frame, it’s also heavy and the finish is great.
 I have a 30"x72" Walnut top and I love it.
 If I could do it again I probably would have just bought a top from a local woodworker to save on cost and have more control over style and finish.

 Herman Miller Embody #